CausesBy Mayo Clinic Staff

 - Strenuous exercise

-Diseases and conditions that can cause persistently elevated levels of protein in urine, which may indicate kidney disease, include:
+Diseases and conditions that can cause persistently elevated levels of protein in urine, which might indicate kidney disease, include:

 - Amyloidosis (buildup of abnormal proteins in your organs)